Independence Day in Mexico City: El Grito at the Zocalo with Kids

 The Bottom Line

-El Grito at the Zocalo is one of the great public ceremonies in the Americas.
-The patriotism, the bell, the fireworks over the cathedral, the chorus of "Viva Mexico!" - your kids will remember it forever.
-Whether you do the full Zocalo experience with older kids or the neighborhood plaza version with little kids, build September 15-16 into your family's calendar.
+El Grito at the Zocalo is one of the great public ceremonies on earth.
+The bell, the fireworks over the cathedral, two hundred thousand voices shouting "Viva Mexico!" - your kid will remember it forever.
+Whether you do the full Zocalo with older kids or the neighborhood version with little ones, build September 15-16 into your calendar.
 And eat the chiles en nogada.
 Both nights.
+Vivan los heroes.

 Recommended Products